Professor Edward Dąbrowa* (Cracow) [website]

 Dr Simon Mayers (UK) [website]

-After originally studying for a BSc in Computation at the University of Manchester Institute of Science and Technology (UMIST) and an MSc in Artificial Intelligence at the University of Essex, and over ten years as a business systems consultant, Simon Mayers returned to academia to study for a Graduate Diploma in Theology at Heythrop College, followed by an MA in Jewish Studies and a PhD in Religions and Theology at the University of Manchester.
+After originally studying for a BSc in Computation at UMIST and an MSc in Artificial Intelligence at the University of Essex, and over ten years as a business systems analyst and consultant, Simon Mayers returned to academia to study for a Graduate Diploma in Theology at Heythrop College, followed by an MA in Jewish Studies and then a PhD in Religions and Theology at the University of Manchester.
 Simon is now the Administrator for the EAJS, as well as an assistant editor for Melilah (the Manchester Journal for Jewish Studies) and an independent scholar with research interests in Anglo-Jewish history, the history of anti-Judaism and antisemitism, and the power of religious discourse.

 EAJS Executive Committee Meeting (July 2017, Kraków)